braindead-dev/Garry-Tan/README.md

-# Gary Tan Discord Bot
+# Garry Tan Discord Bot

-A sophisticated Discord bot that embodies Gary Tan, the Canadian-American venture capitalist and CEO of Y Combinator.
+A sophisticated Discord bot that embodies Garry Tan, the Canadian-American venture capitalist and CEO of Y Combinator.
 This bot intelligently participates in group conversations, providing startup advice and engaging discussions about entrepreneurship, venture capital, and the startup ecosystem.

 ## 🚀 Features